kumahq/kuma-website/src/get-started/universal-demo.md

 - `demo-app`: web application that lets you increment a numeric counter
 - `redis`: data store for the counter

-This guide also introduces some of the tools Kuma provides to help you control and monitor traffic, track resource status, and more.
+This guide also introduces some of the tools {{ site.mesh_product_name }} provides to help you control and monitor traffic, track resource status, and more.

 The `demo-app` service listens on port 5000.
 When it starts, it expects to find a zone key in Redis that specifies the name of the datacenter (or cluster) where the Redis instance is running.
 This name is displayed in the browser.